 Ring of Fire RMP - Campbell Tract Plan EA Amendment

 This plan has been postponed for an underdetermined amount of time.

 Central Yukon RMP

 This land use plan will revise or replace all or portions of the Utility Corridor RMP ROD, signed in 1991; the Central Yukon Field Office RMP ROD, signed in 1986; and the Southwest MFP ROD, signed in 1986.
 The preplan was signed in April 2013.
-Scoping is scheduled to begin in June 2013.
+The Notice of Intent to begin scoping was published in the Federal Register on June 14, 2013.

 Bering Sea-Western Interior (BSWI) RMP

 The BSWI Planning Area encompasses approximately 62 million acres of land and includes all lands south of the Central Yukon watershed to the southern boundary of the Kuskokwim River watershed, all lands west of Denali National Park and Preserve and the divide of the Alaska Range to the Bering Sea, including Saint Lawrence, Saint Mathew, and Nunivak islands.
 Approximately 10.6 million acres of the Planning Area constitute BLM-managed public lands.
 Authors are currently assigned work on the AMS.
 Specialists will commence pending data collection required this summer field season.
 The NOI will be published this summer and Scoping will initiate late Fall 2013.

 Alaska Stand Alone Pipeline Right of Way/ANILCA 810 Evaluation